yayahiwo/Tidy-Plus/README.md

-<H1>Thanks to https://github.com/slavabarkov for hthe orignal Tidy</H1>
+<H1>Thanks to https://github.com/slavabarkov for the orignal Tidy</H1>
 <p>Disclaimer: This software is provided “AS IS”, without warranty of any kind, express or implied,
   including but not limited to warranties of merchantability, fitness for a particular purpose, and noninfringement.
 Use of this app and its source code is at your own risk.
 The author(s) and